-Emergency Food & CookingHow will you feed your family when the power goes out for days or weeks?
 Learn about food prep and safety for a disaster, from our speaker, Maureen Quinn Lores, an educator from the Oregon State University extension service.
-You'll learn about food and water requirements in a disaster, cooking how tos, hazards to avoid, recipes and best practices.
-Don't miss this fun and informative meeting from Cedar Hills Ready!, Quake Up! & OSU!
+In this video, you'll learn about food and water requirements in a disaster, cooking how tos, hazards to avoid, recipes and best practices.
+Scroll down for resources and links to food-related disaster prep resources.

 No Power, No Problem: Tips to Help You Thrive in the Face of Disaster